What's prime time look like at Atlantic City casinos? 'It's so discouraging.'

 Outside Hard Rock, smokers forced outside under pandemic restrictions gathered alongside limos and taxicabs.

-Diane Grieco waited outside her white stretch limousine — for a group of teenagers and a mom from Howell, N.J., celebrating a Sweet 16 at Hard Rock's Sugar Factory.
+Diane Grieco waited outside her white stretch limousine — for a group of teenagers and a mom from Howell, Monmouth County, celebrating a Sweet 16 at Hard Rock's Sugar Factory.

 Erin Downey, newly 16, gave the experience a thumbs up.
 "I like the vibe in there," she said before ducking into the limo.

-The American Gaming Association says casinos nationwide recovered 81 percent of their revenue from a year ago, and earned $9 billion overall in 2020′s third quarter.
+The American Gaming Association says casinos nationwide recovered 81% of their revenue from a year ago and earned $9 billion overall in 2020′s third quarter.
 Its COVID-19 casino tracker counts 880 casinos currently open and 116 closed, including Philadelphia's Rivers Casino.

 Hard Rock has stayed steady near the top of the pack, grossing $28.8 million in October, second to Borgata at $41.2 million.
 But Lupo sees massive missed opportunities (alcohol-free New Year's Eve countdown anyone?), especially for a business that typically peaks between 10 p.m. and 3 a.m.